Massive MIMO Radar for Target Detection: Introduction

-While the advantages in terms of spatial resolution, parameter identifiability, direction-of-arrival estimation and interference mitigation have been largely investigated in the MIMO radar literature, the potential benefits that a large number of virtual spatial antenna channels can bring into the target detection problem in terms of robustness with respect to the, generally unknown, disturbance model has not been explored yet.
-Surprisingly, not only the highly desirable robustness property has been somehow disregarded but, as pointed out in \cite{Fried_7,Fried_6}, even the availability of reliable, non-trivial, disturbance models is scarce.
-Remarkable exceptions to the mainstream Gaussianity assumption have been recently discussed in \cite{Abla_conf,Abla} and in \cite{Large_scale}.
-Particularly, in \cite{Abla_conf,Abla} the performance of the Adaptive Normalized Matched Filter (ANMF), exploiting robust estimators for the disturbance covariance matrix, has been investigated with non-Gaussian disturbance.
-Specifically, random matrix tools have been used to obtain asymptotic approximations of the probabilities of false alarm and miss detection of the ANMF for the regime in which both $N$ and $K$ go to infinity with a non-trivial ratio $N/K$.
+While the advantages in terms of spatial resolution, parameter identifiability, direction-of-arrival estimation and interference mitigation have been largely investigated in the MIMO radar literature, the potential benefits that a large number of virtual spatial antenna channels can bring into the target detection problem in terms of robustness with respect to the generally unknown disturbance model have not been explored yet.
+Surprisingly, not only the highly desirable robustness property has been somehow disregarded but, as pointed out in \cite{Fried_7}, even the availability of reliable, non-trivial, disturbance models is scarce.
+Remarkable exceptions to the mainstream Gaussianity assumption have been recently discussed in \cite{Abla} and in \cite{Large_scale}.
+Particularly, in \cite{Abla} the performance of the Adaptive Normalized Matched Filter (ANMF), exploiting robust estimators for the disturbance covariance matrix, has been investigated with non-Gaussian disturbance.
+Specifically, random matrix tools have been used to obtain asymptotic approximations of the probabilities of false alarm and misdetection of the ANMF for the regime in which both $N$ and $K$ go to infinity with a non-trivial ratio $N/K$.
 Similar random matrix tools have been adopted in \cite{Large_scale} to derive some asymptotic (in random matrix regime) results about the direction-of-departure and direction-of-arrival estimation in a non-Gaussian disturbance setting.
-The asymptotic analysis in \cite{Large_scale} requires that both $N$ and $K$ grows unboundedly.
+Again, the random matrix machinery has been exploited in \cite{Debbah} to investigate the asymptotic performance of a GLRT detector in cognitive radio applications.
+Specifically, the HT problem tackled in \cite{Debbah} is similar to the one in \eqref{HT_base_1}, but the steering vector $\mb{v}_k$ and $\bar{\alpha}_k$ are assumed unknown.
+In the same spirit of \cite{Debbah}, \cite{kob} has recently investigated the possibility to derive eigenvalues-based detectors for HT problem of the form in \eqref{HT_base_1} for spectrum sensing and sharing in cognitive radio.
+However, in both \cite{Debbah} and \cite{kob}, the disturbance was assumed to be a simple white Gaussian process with distribution a priori known, up to its statistical power.
+The asymptotic analysis in \cite{Large_scale, Debbah,kob} requires that both $N$ and $K$ grow unboundedly.
 This is different from this paper where the temporal dimension $K$ is kept fixed; specifically, we assume to collect a single snapshot vector.